mimiamsa/shoelove-course/readme.md

 Our client demands an online shop specialized in sneakers.

-Thanksfully, our lead designer has allready done a big part of the job.
+Thankfully, our lead designer has already done a big part of the job.
 So you won't have to deal that much with CSS (; Ahhh this is perfect ; )

 ---